bixBeta/scRNA-WS24/Lessons/Week1.md

 #### 5. Things to take into consideration when working with real data

 - It could take a few hours to process each set of real data files.
-You will need to run cellranger with `nohup ` or in a persistent "screen" session;
+You will need to run cellranger in a persistent "screen" session;

 - Most likely you would need to run cellranger on multiple samples.
 Some of the BioHPC servers (large memory gen2) have >100 cpu cores, and there is no performance benefit to run cellranger on a single sample with >32 CPU cores.
 You would want to run the jobs in parallel to use the all the available CPU cores.